ohler55/ojg/discover.md

 ### Markdown

-Some tutorials or really any text document sometimes include JSON or Javascript data.
-With the discover those elements can be extracted.
+Some markdown or really any text document sometimes include JSON or Javascript data.
+With the discover package or option those elements can be extracted.
 SEN handles Javascript and other pseudo JSON data fairly well which opens up some possibilities.
 As an example use **oj** to extract the JSON elements in this markdown.